wp-plugins/floating-social-media-icon/readme.txt

 If you want to show the icons with a custom size 50px.. you can use the shortcode **[DISPLAY_ACURAX_ICONS size="50"]** Here we using the attribute **"size"** to define the icon size (Make Sure you specifying size which is not more than "55" which is the maximum icon support of this plugin, **DO NOT ADD px**, Just Add the Size in Numerical)

-So if you use a shortcode **[DISPLAY_ACURAX_ICONS theme="10" size="45"]**
+So if you use a shortcode **[DISPLAY_ACURAX_ICONS theme="10" size="45" align="left"]**
-It will show the Social Media Icon with Icon Theme 10 and Icon size will be 45px width and height.
+It will show the Social Media Icon with Icon Theme 10 and Icon size will be 45px width and height and it aligns to left.

 = Why are my social media icons show vertically? = Floating Social Media Icon displays social media icons with its own style, but in some cases, some theme css styles can override the styles of the social media icons generated by floating social media icon and thats what causing the issue.